 CyberpowerPC Gamer Xtreme GXiVR8060A7 Review

-The CyberpowerPC Gamer Xtreme VR GXiVR8060A7 is a solid performer with a few real drawbacks, but its low price and solid gaming performance make it a good choice, especially for anyone looking to step into the world of gaming for the first time.
+The CyberpowerPC Gamer Xtreme GXiVR8060A7 is a solid performer with a few drawbacks, but its low price and solid gaming performance make it a good choice.

 Investing in a gaming PC can be a daunting prospect, as there’s a lot of options out there, at different price points.
 Finding a desktop with the speed and versatility to get the most out of the latest games is easy enough, provided you don’t mind spending a fortune.
 It’s tougher to find one that can do all those things for less a grand, but during our CyberpowerPC Gamer Xtreme GXiVR8060A7 review, we came to realize it just might fit the bill.